hypixelskyblockmodder/SPLAuctionFlipper/README.md

-# 💰 Hypixel Skyblock Auction Flipper Mod
+# 💰 SPL Auction Flipper

 Elevate your Hypixel Skyblock experience with our **Auction Flipper Mod** — a tool designed to help you find and flip underpriced items in the Auction House for profit.
 Whether you're new to flipping or a seasoned trader, this mod gives you the tools to dominate the market.